-Coming to Grips with Miss Oveson by Savanna
+Coming to Grips with Miss Oveson

 As any other middle school student, I had absolutely no hope for myself.
 I was an awkward young girl, quick to say what hit my mind and lacking the basic social skills to uphold a conversation.
 You may obviously note that middle school kids are rotten to one another; each of us have stories from that time in our lives that we cringe at, that we wish to forget and move on from.